 - Check the Nutrition Facts label to see the grams of protein per serving.

 - Also look at the list of ingredients.
 If a product contains isolated soy protein (or soy protein isolate), the protein content should be fairly high.

 Note: There is a difference between soy supplements in the form of tablets or capsules and soy protein products.
 Most soy supplements are made of concentrated soy isoflavones.
 These substances may help relieve symptoms of menopause.
 However, there is not enough evidence to support soy isoflavones for other health purposes, such as lowering cholesterol.

 People who are not allergic to soy do not have serious side effects from eating these foods.
 Mild side effects may include stomach aches, constipation, and diarrhea.

 In adults, 25 grams per day of soy protein may reduce the risk of heart disease.

-Soy foods and soy-based infant formula are often used for children.
+Soy foods and soy-based infant formula are often used for children with dairy allergies.
 No studies have shown whether isolated soy protein or isoflavone supplements are useful or safe for this group.
 Therefore, isolated soy products are not recommended for children at this time.

 Mackay D. Soy isoflavones and other constituents.
 In: Pizzorno JE, Murray MT eds.
 Textbook of Natural Medicine.
 4th ed.
 St Louis, MO: Elsevier Churchill Livingstone; 2013:chap 124.

 Messina M, Messina VL, Chan P. Soyfoods, hyperuricemia and gout: a review of the epidemiologic and clinical data.
 Asia Pac J Clin Nutr.
 2011;20(3):347-358.
 PMID: 21859653 www.ncbi.nlm.nih.gov/pubmed/21859653.